All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Tautology is one of those linguistic phenomena that may seem simple at first glance, but actually hide a lot of interesting and complex things.
-It is often called "extra repetition", but the meaning and use of tautology is much deeper and more multifaceted.
-In this article, we will look at tautology from different angles, including its etymology, forms, functions in language, cultural aspects, and even some paradoxes associated with it.
+Tautology is one of those linguistic phenomena that may seem simple at first glance, but actually hides much that is interesting and complex.
+It is often referred to as "unnecessary repetition," however, the meaning and use of tautology are much deeper and more multifaceted.
+In this article, we will explore tautology from various angles, including its etymology, forms, functions in language, cultural aspects, and even some paradoxes associated with it.

 Etymology of the word "tautology"

-Let's start with the origin of the term itself.
+Let’s start with the origin of the term itself.
 The word "tautology" has roots in the Greek language.
-It comes from the word "τα╡τός" (tautós), which means "the same", and "λόγος" (lógos) - "word" or "expression".
-That is, "tautology" literally means "to say the same thing".
-Already in ancient rhetoric, tautology was considered a linguistic error or a drawback, but throughout history its perception changed.
+It comes from the word "ταὐτός" (tautós), meaning "the same," and "λόγος" (lógos) - "word" or "expression."
+Thus, "tautology" literally means "to say the same."
+Even in ancient rhetoric, tautology was considered a linguistic error or flaw, however, throughout history, its perception has changed.

 Forms of tautology: from simple to complex

-Tautology can manifest itself in different forms, and not all of them are unambiguous.
-Here are some types of tautological constructions that can be found in language:
+Tautology can manifest in various forms, and not all of them are unambiguous.
+Here are a few types of tautological constructions that can be encountered in language:

-• Verbal tautology is the repetition of the same word or synonymous expression within the same sentence or phrase.
-An example would be the expression "to rise up", where the word "up" is redundant, since the verb "to rise" itself already implies direction.
+• Verbal tautology - this is the repetition of the same word or synonymous expression within a single sentence or phrase.
+An example might be the expression "rise up," where the word "up" is redundant, as the verb "rise" already implies direction.

-• Meaningful tautology - a more subtle form where the words used are not identical, but convey the same thought.
-For example, "free and independent".
-The content of these words is almost identical, and their reuse is tautological.
+• Semantic tautology - a more subtle form, where the words used are not identical, but convey the same idea.
+For example, "free and independent."
+The meanings of these words are almost identical, and their repeated use is tautological.

-• Grammatical tautology - this kind of thing involves repeating the same grammatical form, which makes the utterance difficult or clumsy.
-For example, "he personally himself" is an unnecessary use of the pronoun "himself".
+• Grammatical tautology - this type includes the repetition of the same grammatical form, making the expression cumbersome or awkward.
+For example, "he personally himself" - here the redundant use of the pronoun "himself."

-• Contextual tautology - here it is about repeating the content in a broader context, for example, within the limits of one text or story, when the author returns to what has already been said before, without adding new information.
+• Contextual tautology - this refers to the repetition of content in a broader context, for example, within a single text or narrative, when the author returns to what has already been said without adding new information.

 Tautology in rhetoric and literature

-In rhetoric, tautology is traditionally considered a disadvantage, as it violates the principle of saving language - the need to convey thought as clearly and concisely as possible.
+In rhetoric, tautology is traditionally considered a flaw, as it violates the principle of economy of language - the necessity to convey an idea as clearly and concisely as possible.
 However, tautology is not always a mistake.
-It can be useful if used consciously and to reinforce a certain aspect of the statement.
-For example, in political speeches or advertisements, repeating the same thoughts helps to better imprint them in the minds of listeners or viewers.
+It can be useful if used consciously and with the aim of emphasizing a certain aspect of the statement.
+For example, in political speeches or advertising, the repetition of the same ideas helps to better imprint them in the minds of listeners or viewers.

 In literature, tautology can also play an important role.
 Some writers deliberately use repetition to create a certain rhythm or emphasize the emotional component of the text.
-For example, in poetry or prose texts, tautology can give the text an additional rhythm or create the effect of manifestation, where repeated words become a kind of symbol or refrain.
+For example, in poetry or prose, tautology can give the text additional rhythm or create a manifestation effect, where repeated words become a kind of symbol or refrain.

 Tautology in everyday language

 In our everyday speech, tautology occurs more often than we think.
-We often use it without thinking about it, for example, in such expressions as "first and foremost" or "final goal".
-These designs have become so commonplace that we don't see them as something wrong.
+We often use it without thinking about it, for example, in expressions like "first and foremost" or "final goal."
+These constructions have become so habitual that we do not perceive them as incorrect.

 There are several reasons why we resort to tautology in everyday life:

-• Strengthening the meaning: We repeat the same words to emphasize the importance of our opinion.
-For example, "fully complete" - here "fully" is added to enhance the sense of completeness.
+• Emphasizing meaning: we repeat the same words to underline the importance of our thought.
+For example, "completely finished" - here "completely" is added to enhance the sense of completeness.

-• Creating rhythm: In speaking or written language, repetition can help create rhythm or ensure fluency of expression.
-For example, "free gift" - this wording makes the phrase more rhythmic.
+• Creating rhythm: in conversation or written language, repetition can help create rhythm or ensure the smoothness of the expression.
+For example, "free gift" - such a formulation makes the phrase more rhythmic.

-• Speech automation: some tautological expressions have become so common that we use them automatically without even thinking about their logic.
+• Speech automatism: some tautological expressions have become so common that we use them automatically, without even thinking about their logic.
 For example, "personally I" - here the word "personally" is redundant, but we often use it to emphasize the subjectivity of our opinion.

 Cultural aspects of tautology

 Interestingly, tautology can have different cultural meanings in different languages and societies.
-In some cultures, repetition of words or expressions can be considered the norm and even have a positive connotation.
-For example, in some African languages, repeating a word can enhance its meaning or add emotional coloring.
+In some cultures, the repetition of words or expressions may be considered normal and even have a positive connotation.
+For example, in some African languages, the repetition of a word can enhance its meaning or add emotional coloring.

 In Ukrainian culture, tautology is often used in folklore, sayings, and proverbs.
-These repetitions not only add expressiveness, but also make the utterances more melodic and easier to remember.
-Take, for example, the phrase "work is not a wolf, it will not run into the forest".
+These repetitions not only add expressiveness but also make statements more melodic and easier to remember.
+Take, for example, the phrase "work is not a wolf, it won't run into the forest."
 Although there is no direct tautology here, the structure of this phrase is repetitive, and that is what makes it so memorable.

 Paradoxes of tautology

 Tautology also creates interesting paradoxes.
-For example, in logic, tautology is considered as a statement that is always true, regardless of the values that the variables take.
-It seems to contradict our usual understanding of tautology as something redundant or superfluous.
-But this is what emphasizes the depth and complexity of this linguistic phenomenon.
+For example, in logic, tautology is considered a statement that is always true, regardless of the values taken by the variables.
+This seemingly contradicts our usual understanding of tautology as something redundant or superfluous.
+But this emphasizes the depth and complexity of this linguistic phenomenon.

 How to avoid tautology?

-In avoiding tautology, it is important to strike a balance between the clarity of the statement and its expressiveness.
-Here are some tips on how to avoid tautological constructions in language:
+When avoiding tautology, it is important to find a balance between clarity of expression and its expressiveness.
+Here are a few tips on how to avoid tautological constructions in language:

-• Text verification: After writing the text, it is worth reviewing it for repetitions.
-Sometimes it is worth leaving the text for a while, and then returning to it with a fresh look.
+• Text review: after writing a text, it is worth reviewing it for repetitions.
+Sometimes it is helpful to leave the text for a while and then return to it with a fresh perspective.

-• Expansion of vocabulary: the more synonyms and expressions you have in stock, the easier it will be to avoid tautology.
-For example, instead of "more and more" you can say "more and more" or "growing".
+• Expanding vocabulary: the more synonyms and expressions you have in your repertoire, the easier it will be to avoid tautology.
+For example, instead of "more and more," you can say "increasingly" or "growing."

-• Specification: sometimes the tautology comes from the fact that we use overly general expressions.
-If you specify your opinion, you can avoid repetition.
-For example, instead of "he is good and wonderful" you can say "he is talented and creative".
+• Specification: sometimes tautology arises because we use overly general expressions.
+By specifying your thought, you can avoid repetition.
+For example, instead of "he is good and wonderful," you can say "he is talented and creative."

 This post doesn't have any additions from the author yet.